 The Cost of a Towing Business

 In any business, it’s important to have more money coming in than going out.
-To do this, you can either lessen your expenses or plan your budget and finance your tow truck.
+To do this, you can either lessen your expenses or plan your budget and finance your tow truck through a financing company.

 To help determine whether you are spending appropriately for your business, we’ll give you the costs expected from running a towing business.
 Keep in mind that these may vary and are affected by the services you offer.